poli0048/Recon/README.md

 This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything. **Important Note:** The given instructions for building GLFW may not work with versions of CMake prior to 3.13.4.
 If you run into problems you can build on top of the source directory and manually copy the file "libglfw3.a" to path Repos/glfw/Release/src/libglfw3.a.

 Next, tacopie needs to be built as follows:
+ * Open a terminal to the tacopie directory
  * mkdir build
  * cd build
  * cmake ..
  * make
- * make install
+This will create an archive that will be linked into Recon as part of the build process - note that you do not need to "make install" anything.

-Next, use your package manager to ensure that you have the following libraries installed on your system (when available also install the "-dev" version): OpenGL, FreeType, LibCURL, and OpenCV (4.x).
-In Debian, you can get the needed dependencies (except currently OpenCV4) by installing the following packages: libglu1-mesa-dev freeglut3-dev mesa-common-dev, libfreetype6, libfreetype6-dev, libcurl4, libcurl4-openssl-dev.
+Next, use your package manager to ensure that you have the following libraries installed on your system (when available also install the "-dev" version): OpenGL, FreeType, LibCURL, GLEW, and OpenCV (4.x).
+In Debian, you can get the needed dependencies (except currently OpenCV4) by installing the following packages: libglu1-mesa-dev, libglew-dev, freeglut3-dev mesa-common-dev, libfreetype6, libfreetype6-dev, libcurl4, libcurl4-openssl-dev.

 If you are using a new enough distribution that OpenCV4 is available in your repos, you can use that (you will need the -dev version of all OpenCV packages).
-Otherwise, download the latest stable version from Github and build from source.
-Since we use pkg-config to identify the necessary compilation and link flags we recommend building with the following cmake command (run from a new "build" directory in the checked-out repo): cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D OPENCV_GENERATE_PKGCONFIG=ON ..

-If you build OpenCV from source, you must "sudo make install" it.
-We don't reach into the source tree or build directory directly to support using the system-provided OpenCV, when available.
+Otherwise, you need to build from source as follows.
+Download the latest stable version from Github.
+Then:
+ * Open a terminal to the opencv directory
+ * mkdir build
+ * cd build
+ * cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D OPENCV_GENERATE_PKGCONFIG=ON ..
+ * make
+ * sudo make install
+ Note that if you build manually **you do need to "sudo make install" this dependency**.

 We use a pre-built version of LibTorch (From the PyTorch project).
 Download the pre-built from here: [LibTorch 1.8.1](https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.8.1%2Bcpu.zip).
 Unzip this in your Repos directory to a folder of the same name as the zip file (without the .zip extension).
 If you have done this correctly you should have a folder with path Repos/libtorch-cxx11-abi-shared-with-deps-1.8.1+cpu/libtorch/ that contains "bin", "include", "lib", and "share" sub-directories.
 You do not need to install anything; Recon will find the API headers and the Recon binary will know to load the dynamically linked libraries from the appropriate sub-directories at compile-time and at run-time, respectively.